Indicators of species abundance in England

 - We will review on an ongoing basis new species abundance data that may become available.

 - We will continue to review the data that feeds into the indicator.
-This will include ongoing review of the status of monitoring schemes (including the schemes that provide data that is used in the current indicator, as well as those that may provide new abundance data in future).
+This includes ongoing review of the status of monitoring schemes (including the schemes that provide data that is used in the current indicator, as well as those that may provide new abundance data in future).

-- We will continue to improve the quality of the raw data and methodology, in line with our commitment to the Code of Practice for Statistics.
+- We will continue to monitor the quality of the raw data and improve the methodology, in line with our commitment to the Code of Practice for Statistics.

 - We will work towards developing an indicator for the abundance of all-species at the UK scale.